 One of the main areas that many people come to me for is gynaecological conditions and fertility issues.
 I am happy to say that I have successfully helped many couples to conceive, either naturally, or via support during IVF/ICSI.
-Another area that is commonly seen in clinic, and one that I have a keen interest in, is anxiety and emotional stress related issues.
-Both acupuncture & Reiki, or a combination of both, have been helpful in this area.
+Other areas that I commonly see in clinic, and that I have a keen interest in, are digestive disorders and anxiety/emotional stress related issues.
+Combining acupuncture with Reiki and/or TCM nutrition has been helpful in treating this.